Skip to content

 The Recommendation

 For a household filtering drinking water daily, especially with PFAS, fluoride, arsenic, or nitrate concerns, under-sink reverse osmosis is the better fit.
 Faster output, lower operating cost, stronger documented PFAS removal, and better VOC handling with carbon pre-filtration.
+If you rent or can’t do under-sink installation, a countertop RO system delivers the same membrane technology with no plumbing required.

 Distillation is the right call for CPAP water production, specialized purity applications, and situations where you specifically need near-zero TDS without RO infrastructure.
 For daily drinking water at scale, the energy cost and slow output make it a less practical choice.